DogmaDragon/Stash-Docs/docs/Themes.md

 ---
 # **Themes**

+{: .no_toc }
 Stash supports Custom CSS themes to adjust the look-and-feel of the interface.
 There are several that have been created by the maintainers and users.

 <details open markdown="block">
   <summary>
     Table of Contents
   </summary>
-# Navigation Structure
-{: .no_toc }
 {: .text-delta }
 1. TOC
 {:toc}
 </details>

-## Installing Themes

-To Install a theme
+## Installing a theme

-1) Select a theme from the directory below, and copy the CSS code to your clipboard.
+1. Select a theme from the directory below, and copy the CSS code to your clipboard.
 You may also need to download image files, as per the instructions.
-2) In Stash, go to the Config section, then select "Interface"
+2. In Stash, go to the Settings section, then select `Interface`.
-3) Make sure "Custom CSS" is checked, then paste the CSS code into the text box.
+3. Make sure "Custom CSS" is checked, then paste the CSS code into the text box.
-4) You will need to force-reload (Shift+F5) in order to see the theme.
+4. You will need to force-reload (Shift+F5) in order to see the theme.

 ## Creating Themes